Samessprog/ExploreNow/README.md

 # ExplorerNow Mobile App

 **ExplorerNow** is a mobile application designed to help users find places in their vicinity and organize data so that the end-user has easy access to nearby locations.
 The app retrieves data from the internet and displays it in a user-friendly table format.
 Users can view place details, images, ratings, and get navigation directions through Google Maps.
+Users can also adjust the search radius from 1km to 10km using a slider.

 ## Features

 - **Location-Based Search**: Retrieves and displays places within a 10km radius of the user's current location.
+- **Adjustable Distance**: Users can change the search radius from 1km to 10km using a slider.
 - **Interactive Table**: Shows a table with place details including name, city, description, image, rating, and a link for navigation.
 - **Image Viewing**: Users can click on images to view them in full screen.
 - **Filters**: Allows users to filter places by distance and rating.